gy19rgm/gy19rgm.github.io/index.md

 This website was created to be an online portfolio of the **GEOG5990 Module**, which is a component of the UoL MSc GIS.

-More information about myself can be found here, while my wordpress site can be found at [Rosie Researches](https://rosieresearches.wordpress.com/).
+More information about myself can be found here, while my wordpress site can be found at <a href="https://rosieresearches.wordpress.com/" target="_blank"> Rosie Researches </a>

 ### Assessment 1

 * Assessment 1 (worth 30%) is an agent-based model
-* The agent-based model can be accessed from <a href="https://github.com/gy19rgm/GEOG5990Assessment1" target="_blank">gy19rgm's GitHub profile</a>, along with the relevant readme file, licensing and documentation.
+* The agent-based model can be accessed from <a href="https://github.com/gy19rgm/GEOG5990Assessment1" target="_blank"> gy19rgm's GitHub profile </a>, along with the relevant readme file, licensing and documentation.
 * In the model, sheep are herded by sheepdogs, within a 300 unit <sup>2</sup> environment
 * The quantity of animals is determined by the user using a slider.
 The values available are: